Serbia women's national handball team

-The Serbia women's national handball team is the national team of Serbia.
+The Serbia women's national handball team represents Serbia in international women's handball.
 It is governed by the Handball Federation of Serbia and takes part in international handball competitions.

-Olympic Committee of Serbia declared women's national handball team as the best female team of the year in 2001 and 2013.
+The Olympic Committee of Serbia has declared the women's national handball team the best female team of the years 2001 and 2013.

 Results

-The Serbian Handball Federation is deemed the direct successor to Yugoslavia and Serbia and Montenegro by EHF.
+The Serbian Handball Federation is considered the direct successor to Yugoslavia and Serbia and Montenegro by EHF.